 Not necessarily.
 Selection by a faculty mentor and submission of the required forms do NOT guarantee acceptance into the program.
 If there are not enough funds to support all the applications submitted, selection will be based on factors such as academic standing and the relevance of the project to the student’s major.
 Applications will be accepted until the program deadline, and notification letters will be sent out about 3 weeks after that deadline.

 In the second term of the assistantship, students may receive independent study course credit instead of payment ONLY IF it is deemed appropriate by the faculty advisor (subject to departmental criteria).
 Assistantships for which independent study credit is to be granted will typically involve a greater time commitment than non-credit assistantships.
 The faculty mentor ultimately makes the decision as to whether independent study credit is an option, and the student is responsible for registering for the independent study through the faculty mentor’s department and the Registrar's Office prior to the start of the term or during Add/Drop period.
+The Office of Advising and Research is not involved in the course registration process.
 Students should check with their mentor's department to be sure that they are eligible to register for independent study.
-The Office of Advising and Research is not involved in the course registration process.
+Students doing assistantships in Tuck or Geisel would need to register for independent study credit through an undergraduate department or program (typically the student's major department/program).
+Note that departments and programs have specific guidelines and policies about independent study, particularly when the mentor is not directly affiliated with the department/program, and independent study credit may not be an option.

 Transcripts of students who successfully complete both terms of the assistantship will carry the notation “James O. Freedman Presidential Scholar Research Assistant.”
 Students who complete two terms of the assistantship AND graduate with honors in their major will be designated James O. Freedman Presidential Scholars at Commencement and on their transcripts.
 Students who complete the assistantship and go on to write an honors thesis are eligible to receive an additional $300 thesis stipend in their senior year.
 Applications for the honors thesis stipend are available on the website.
 Your thesis topic does NOT have to be related to the Presidential Scholar research, and your major does NOT have to be in the same department as your Presidential Scholar advisor.